paceaux/McSandy/README.md

  + Export to File for the project
  + add external JS/CSS (can get JS libraries from Google's CDN)
  + fixed relative protocol issue with jQuery
+ + Gruntfile wasn't copying the post-assets mcsandy into the root folder.
+Fixed
+ + added a small green flash to the load and save buttons so you know you've clicked the button or fired the keystroke
+ + fixed `ctrl + r` slightly .... it loads now.

 ## Known issues ##
  + `ctrl + r` doesn't always run
+ + Keystrokes in general are sketchy. not always firing when they should.